Key takeaways

 What is a UPC barcode?

 When you start looking at how to use barcodes, you’ll probably come across the term UPC.
 The number under the barcode (the GTIN) can appear in several formats.
-The Universal Product Code (UPC) is one of these formats, commonly used across North America, and is an example of a GS1 barcode.
+The Universal Product Code (UPC) is one such format, commonly used across North America, and is actually an example of a GS1 barcode.
+When comparing GS1 vs UPC codes, remember that a UPC is simply a specific type of GS1 code.

 A UPC barcode is encoded with 12 numbers.
 The digits on the left represent the company, and the five on the right identify the specific product type.
 The final number on the right is a ‘check digit.’